slgrobotics/turtlebot_create/Turtle_Setup/README.md

 Most of the power hungry ROS2 Turtlebot software (nodes) - like Cartographer and Navigation, - run on your desktop machine.
 Also, **Rviz, Rqt** and **Rqt_graph** with their UI run on the desktop.

-Here is how we set up your **desktop machine** with ROS2 Turtlebot software.
+Here is how we set up your **desktop machine** with ROS2 Turtlebot3 software.

-1. Set up ROBOTIS-GIT Turtlebot3 software - binary and a working copy
+## 1. Set up ROBOTIS-GIT Turtlebot3 software - binary and a working copy ##

 The idea is to take a well designed Turtlebot software package and make only necessary modifications to adapt it to our hardware.

-We set up the binary package to be able to try Gazebo simulation and to have all components installed properly in /opt/ros directory.
+### a.
+We set up the binary package to be able to try Gazebo simulation and to have all components installed properly in /opt/ros directory. ###

 See https://github.com/ROBOTIS-GIT/turtlebot3